xwmx/nb/README.md

 notes notebooks add Example https://gitlab.com/example/example.git
 ```

-Any notebook with a remote URL will sync automatically every time a command is
-run in that notebook.
-Turn off syncing for a notebook by simply removing the
+Turn off syncing for a notebook by simply removing the remote:
-remote:

 ```bash
 # remove the current remote from the current notebook